How to Fix Chrome Won’t Open?

 Disable Antivirus

-1. Right-click the Taskbar and select Task Manager to open.
+1. Right-click the Taskbar and select Task Manager.

 Launching Task Manager from taskbar context menu